 Ending the Silence is a nationally-recognized in-school presentation about mental health.
 It is designed for middle to college students, teachers, parents, and members of our community.
 Audiences will learn about mental illness directly from family members and individuals living with mental illness themselves.

-The goal of the presentation is raise awareness, change perceptions about mental health conditions, and provide local resources.
+The goal of the presentation is to raise awareness, change perceptions about mental health conditions, and provide local resources.

-What Students Will Hear:
+What the Audience Will Hear:

 - Signs and symptoms of mental illness + suicide.

 - Statistics on how mental illness affects youth.